Is the supervising physician's name required to be on a prescription written by a PA?

-7. Is a physician assistant’s supervising physician required to be in the same location when a physician assistant provides medical care?
+Is a PA’s supervising physician required to be in the same location when a PA provides medical care?

 Pursuant to M.G.L.
 Chapter 112, §9E a physician assistant may perform medical services when such services are rendered under the supervision of a registered physician, that such supervision shall be continuous but shall not require the personal presence of the supervising physician.